 “By and large, traditional laundry detergent is not that toxic, especially when you’ve only gotten a small taste,” says Kristin Wenger, education coordinator for the Blue Ridge Poison Center.
 “There’s something about these concentrated packets that’s different. … Kids are getting much sicker.”

 - Wheezing and gasping

 Around the country, a few kids became so lethargic that they were having trouble breathing and needed a mechanical ventilator, Wenger says.
 “There have been a lot of hospitalizations.
 You don’t usually see those from traditional detergent.”

-The Blue Ridge Poison Center handles poison-related calls in the Charlottesville area, Southwest Virginia, the Shenandoah Valley and parts of Southside Virginia.
-Since September, at least 28 parents in this region have called the poison center after their kids were exposed the concentrated liquid detergent pods.
+The Blue Ridge Poison Center handles poison-related calls in the Charlottesville area, Southwest Virginia, the Shenandoah Valley, and parts of Southside Virginia.
+Since September, at least 28 parents in this region have called the poison center after their kids were exposed to the concentrated liquid detergent pods.

 Wiley has a couple of thoughts about why these pods make kids so sick:

-- The small size and shapes means kids can get more detergent in their mouths and down their throats quickly.
+- The small size and shapes mean kids can get more detergent in their mouths and down their throats quickly.